 - 1. NOTES the comments received through consultation for the Eco-zoning project at Leake/Alma Street Reserve; and - 2.
-REQUESTS Administration to implement Eco-zoning at Leake/Alma Street Reserve in-line with the revised plan as contained in Attachment 1.
+REQUESTS Administration to implement Eco-zoning at Leake/Alma Street Reserve in-line with the revised plan.

 To provide Council with a response to a petition received on 8 April 2025 in relation to proposed Eco-zoning works at Leake/Alma Street Reserve.